bdheath/Arguments/README.md

 I use this as the data collection routine for http://bradheath.org/arguments.

+Arguments can also share new entries to social media.
+My implementation posts every new recording to http://twitter.com/oralarguments.

 What Arguments CAN do (but doesn't on my site)
 ==============================================